Skip to main content

 We maximised the awareness and impact of this guidance with our target audience which is those involved in managing Scotland’s rivers including local authorities, fisheries boards and trusts, and land managers across the UK.
 To do that SEPA recently delivered a training course to more than 50 attendees.
 This included an online ‘classroom’ session followed by a field day at the Allan Water to apply the approach.

 The field visit was facilitated by the Forth Rivers Trust and the training was attended by partner agencies, rivers trusts and environmental consultancies.
 This has allowed us to improve practitioners’ knowledge about geomorphology and river processes, whilst engaging with a really passionate group of people, who are actively working to deliver river improvements across Scotland.
+(A Flucker)

 ISO 17025 accreditation re-instated for microbiology in Aberdeen